KevinWorkman/HappyCoding/blog/_posts/2020-09-26-my-quarantine.md

 # December

-Speaking of these monthly entries turning into my own personal diary, I start dating somebody in late November.
+Speaking of these monthly entries turning into my own personal diary, I started dating somebody in late November.
 Being around another person is really, really nice.
 But I admit to a little bit of culture shock when I go from spending most of my time alone, to spending most of my weekends hanging out with her friends in big public group settings.

 ![ginger snaps](/blog/images/my-quarantine/2021-12-17.jpg)